Skilled Trades Welding Work

 • DIY Route: If you’re a self-starter, you can learn through online courses, tutorials, and books.
 Then, apply for entry-level jobs in fields like HVAC or auto repair.
 Just be ready to hustle and build your network.
 Our platform supports this path with study resources and employer connections.

 Bonus: Many programs—including the DIY route with the right prep—set you up for trades certification, which is your golden ticket to better jobs.
+For financial help, explore Financial Aid Resources.

 Step 3: Get Certified (Level Up Your Game)

 Wondering how to get certified in the trades?
 Certifications prove you’re legit—and in trades like electricians or plumbers, they’re often required.
 For others, like HVAC or auto repair, they’re a fast track to higher pay and credibility.
 Training programs usually prep you for the exams, and if you’re going DIY, there’s plenty of online help to study up.
 Think of it as your official “I’ve got this” badge.
+For essentials, read our Ultimate Guide to Trade Certifications or browse Trending Certifications.

 Real-World Win: Take Sarah, a 28-year-old who swapped retail for welding.
 After a 10-month trade school stint and passing her certification, she landed a $50,000-a-year job.
 Now, she’s welding pipelines and loving the freedom.
 “It’s hard work, but I’m proud of what I do,” she says.
 No debt, all reward.
+Inspired?
+See more stories in Women in the Trades.

 Step 4: Score Your First Trades Job